Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/odata-api-version.md

     <!-- User Type property has been removed -->
 </EntityType>
 ```

 Since removal of the UserType field is a breaking change the field would not be removed until version **v2.0** of the API. **v1.0** of the data model would still include the UserType field.

 ## Version lifecycle
-Each version of the OData API will go through three phases during it's lifecycle.
+Each version of the OData API will go through three phases during its lifecycle.

 ### 1 - Preview
 All breaking changes will be combined and released together in future versions of the API.
-In order to make this functionality available as early as possible we will release new versions in **preview** mode.
+In order to make this functionality available as early as possible, we will release new versions in **preview** mode.
 Breaking changes are still possible while a version is in preview mode.
-There are no guarantees that what is in preview will be included in the released version.
+Also, there is no guarantee that what is included in a preview version will be included in a released version.

 The preview of a version will be available for a minimum of 6 weeks after it is released.